Kingdom of Essex: Essex monarchy

 Essex emerged as a single kingdom during the 6th century.
 The dates, names and achievements of the Essex kings, like those of most early rulers in the Heptarchy, remain conjectural.
 The historical identification of the kings of Essex, including the evidence and a reconstructed genealogy are discussed extensively by Yorke.
 The dynasty claimed descent from Woden via Seaxnēat.
 A genealogy of the Essex royal house was prepared in Wessex in the 9th century.
 Unfortunately, the surviving copy is somewhat mutilated.
 At times during the history of the kingdom several sub-kings within Essex appear to have been able to rule simultaneously.
 They may have exercised authority over different parts of the kingdom.
-The first recorded king, according to the East Saxon King List, was Æscwine of Essex, to which a date of 527 is given for the start of his reign, although there are some difficulties with the date of his reign, and Sledd of Essex is listed as the founder of the Essex royal house by other sources.
+The first recorded king, according to the East Saxon King List, was Æscwine, to which a date of 527 is given for the start of his reign, although there are some difficulties with the date of his reign, and Sledd is listed as the founder of the Essex royal house by other sources.
 The kings of Essex are notable for their S-nomenclature, nearly all their names begin with the letter S.

 The Essex kings issued coins that echoed those issued by Cunobeline simultaneously asserting a link to the first century rulers while emphasising independence from Mercia.

 Christianity

-Christianity is thought to have flourished among the Trinovantes in the 4th century (late Roman period); indications include the remains of a probable church at Colchester, dating from some time after 320 AD, shortly after the Constantine the Great granted freedom of worship to Christians in 313 AD.
+Christianity is thought to have flourished among the Trinovantes in the 4th century AD (late Roman period); indications include the remains of a probable church at Colchester, dating from some time after 320, shortly after the emperor Constantine the Great granted freedom of worship to Christians in 313.
 Other archaeological evidence includes a chi rho symbol etched on a tile at a site in Wickford, and a gold ring inscribed with a chi rho monogram found at Brentwood.
 It is not clear to what extent, if any, Christianity persisted by the time of the pagan East Saxon kings in the sixth century.

-The earliest English record of the kingdom dates to Bede's Historia ecclesiastica gentis Anglorum, which noted the arrival of Bishop (later Saint) Mellitus in London in 604. Æthelberht (King of Kent and overlord of southern England according to Bede) was in a position to exercise some authority in Essex shortly after 604, when his intervention helped in the conversion of King Saebert of Essex (son of Sledd), his nephew, to Christianity.
+The earliest English record of the kingdom dates to Bede's Historia ecclesiastica gentis Anglorum, which noted the arrival of Bishop (later Saint) Mellitus in London in 604. Æthelberht (King of Kent and overlord of southern England according to Bede) was in a position to exercise some authority in Essex shortly after 604, when his intervention helped in the conversion of King Sæberht of Essex (son of Sledd), his nephew, to Christianity.
 It was Æthelberht, and not Sæberht, who built and endowed St. Paul's in London, where St. Paul's Cathedral now stands.
 Bede describes Æthelberht as Sæberht's overlord.
-After the death of Saebert in AD 616, Mellitus was driven out and the kingdom reverted to paganism.
+After the death of Sæberht in 616, Mellitus was driven out and the kingdom reverted to paganism.
 This may have been the result of opposition to Kentish influence in Essex affairs rather than being specifically anti-Christian.